Sacrificial Living – Sermon on Romans 12:1-8

 Our part in the body connects us to all the other parts of Christ’s body, the church.
 We depend on one another to make the body of Christ function as it should.
 It takes all of us to be the Body of Christ, and each of us has a distinct place within that body, based on the gifts we’ve been given.

-That brings us to the third step of living a sacred life in a secular world: exercising our giftedness.
+That brings us to the third characteristic of living a sacred life in a secular world: exercising our giftedness.

 Everything we do as a church should line up with the ultimate goal of making disciples of Jesus Christ for the transformation of the world.
 We nurture faith and love for God, we reach new people, and we help to heal a broken world by exercising the gifts God has given us.